amirtha19/Hacktech/README.md

 ```bash
 !python predictown.py model=modelname source=video_path save_txt=True
 ```
-Data Training with DETRAC Dataset

-To train the model using detrain data. upload the below folder in your drive and run the Detrac_train.ipynb.
-Upload the [Folder](https://drive.google.com/drive/folders/1X-gCnYc2KJ_txs4xfAnXln13xi_CZYwM?usp=sharing) in your drive.

 ## The detrac dataset training using yolo with deepsort performs better than pretrained yolo